hazelcast/hazelcast/site/docs/design-docs/021-sql-rolling-upgrade.md

 To remediate this, the user can choose to temporarily increase the cluster size.
 The enterprise licence allows it.

+## Non-goals

+This feature won't provide rolling upgrades for Jet light jobs in general.
+To do that we would have to provide Jet client compatibility and DAG binary compatibility.

+Fault-tolerant SQL jobs also won't be supported.

 ## Implementation details